Young referee saves 14-year-old rugby player who stopped breathing

 "He's all ready to go," said his dad.

-Speaking to the Herald, Dalley said she just did what anyone would have done.
+Dalley said she just did what anyone would have done.

 "My instincts kicked in.
-I went over, saw a player on the ground and went down to assess what was happening and saw he was knocked out and just jumped into first aid mood.
+I went over, saw a player on the ground and went down to assess what was happening and saw he was knocked out and just jumped into first aid mode.

 "He was breathing not very well and it just got significantly worse to the point where he wasn't really breathing at all.
 It was pretty horrible."